All About the Consignment Process

 What was then…

 Generations ago, when household goods were scarce and expensive, anything you had was repaired or repurposed.
 Items made before the 1950s were often hand-crafted and made from either solid wood or beautiful veneer on a hardwood base.
-The pieces were not knocked out in overseas factories and ready to fall apart in just a few months’ time.
+The pieces were not knocked out in overseas factories and fall apart in just a few months’ time.
 Back then, furniture was expensive.
 People treasured receiving gifts such as crystal, china, and silver to start collections.
 They could add to those collections over their lifetime and pass them down to their children.

 What is now…

-Today we live in a global economy.
+Today, we live in a global economy.
 Styles and trends are changing faster than ever before.
 With our fast-paced, online and active lifestyles, younger generations don’t have the living space and don’t have any interest in collecting what older generations once treasured.
 (See Linda’s article, About Downsizing… Kids Don’t Want Their Parents’ Stuff).
 Only a very small segment of society is still interested in buying fancy china and crystal.
-Therefore, what was very valuable and expensive to buy before has little to no value today due to lack of demand.
+Therefore, what was very valuable and expensive to buy before has little to no value today due to a lack of demand.

 The market is flooded with “collectibles” as seniors downsize, so the rarity factor (also important in the goods’ valuation) is no longer there.
-We call a lot of the furniture made in 1850-1945 “brown furniture” because it was made from rare woods such as mahogany (Did you know it takes a mahogany tree up to 600 years to mature?), walnut, rosewood etc. Unfortunately, people today don’t like and don’t want this large, heavy (yet high-quality) furniture.
+We call a lot of the furniture made in 1850-1945 “brown furniture” because it was made from rare woods such as mahogany (Did you know it takes a mahogany tree up to 600 years to mature?), walnut, rosewood, etc. Unfortunately, people today don’t like and don’t want this large, heavy (yet high-quality) furniture.
 It doesn’t suit the contemporary style and architecture of most new homes and apartments.
-Sometimes it doesn’t even fit through doorways, let alone in elevators.
+Sometimes, it doesn’t even fit through doorways, let alone in elevators.

 How do you manage sellers’ expectations?
 How do you explain your estimates?